mathewnxwang/chess-ai-agent/README.md

 # Chess Web App

-A simple web-based chess game built with Python FastAPI and JavaScript.
-The chess logic is handled by the Python-chess library on the backend, while the frontend provides an interactive chessboard interface.
+A web-based chess game built with Python FastAPI, chess.js, and chessboard.js.
+The chess logic is handled by the Python-chess library on the backend and chess.js on the frontend, while chessboard.js provides an interactive chessboard interface.

 ## Features

-- Interactive chess board
+- Interactive chess board with drag-and-drop moves
 - Legal move validation
 - Game state tracking (check, checkmate, etc.)
 - Player always starts as white
 - Reset game functionality